flippperooo/Daily-Practice/README.md

 All commits and contents of commits will be made by me, and creators will be credited if I use assets from a source other than myself.

-Since I’m committing to only this repo every day, I will be interweaving everything I make into one large project: every web page and every coding exercise I do.
+I will be interweaving everything I make into one large project: every web page and every coding exercise I do.
 I will link to a single index.html.
+Except for the tricks repo.

 This index.html will double as my resume.
 The main focus of this repo is consistency and muscle memory.